 Join the round with a slip stitch in first stitch.

-Now work 1 single crochet into each stitch around and join it with a slip stitch in the first stitch.
+Round 2: Now work 1 single crochet into each stitch around and join it with a slip stitch in the first stitch.
 This causes the work to curl up as you can see in the image.

 Round 3: For the last round you will crochet into the same stitches as the previous round.
 In other words, round 3 is worked into the stitches of round 1.
 This encases the second round and also adds some sturdiness to the button.

 To begin round 3, insert your hook into first stitch made in round 1.

 Wrap the yarn over at the back and pull through